mmhzheng/mydpdk/README.md

     * [OK] Multithread reporting.
     * [OK] Enable multi-queue feature of NIC and scale the number of concurrent lcores.
         * [OK] need to check&test RSS mode (use ip+udp hash mode supported by hardware).
-8. [OK] Report to redis or other database (currently store as files).
+8. [OK] Report to postgreSQL database.

 ## BUGs